top of page

 • If 2 students enter a group project and they are in different divisions they will compete in the higher division

-• Entry fee: $15.00 per student (a group project is still $15 per student)
+• Entry fee: $15.00 per student (a partner project is $15 per student)

 SAFETY RULES